-6.8.2 Non-Submission of coursework and non-attendance at examinations
+5.7.2 Non-Submission of coursework and non-attendance at examinations

 It is unacceptable for students not to submit summative assessment nor attend examinations without a valid reason.
-Non-submission means that the student has lost that assessment opportunity and this will shift the assessment workload to a later point in the course where they will be expected to be completing other module assessments.
+Non-submission means that the student has lost that assessment opportunity and this will shift the assessment workload to a later point in the programme where they will be expected to be completing other module assessments.
 Choosing non-submission is NOT an effective strategy for managing workload.
 If a student is having difficulties, they should discuss their needs with their Personal Tutor and/or Academic Tutor(s) for the relevant module(s).

 There are a number of procedures, made explicit below, that students must follow when they experience difficulties in adhering to the assessment schedule.
-Robert Gordon University Regulations set out the student's responsibilities with respect to informing the School of any reasons why they are unable to undertake an assessment.
+Robert Gordon University's Fit to Sit Policy sets out the student's responsibilities with respect to informing the School of any reasons why they are unable to undertake an assessment.

-www.rgu.ac.uk/academicregulations
+See: www.rgu.ac.uk/academic-regulations

-See also Fit to Sit Policy: Extenuating Circumstances.
+See also Turnitin Feedback Studio: Dropbox, Originality Report and Feedback and Fit to Sit Policy: Extenuating Circumstances.

-6.9 Turnitin Feedback Studio: Dropbox, Originality Report and Feedback
+5.8 Turnitin Feedback Studio: Dropbox, Originality Report and Feedback